 Why should the psychology of communicating become part of a life insurance agents selling curve?

-Why should a life insurance agent need to learn to better their communication skills?
+Why should a life insurance agent need to learn how to increase their communication skills?

 Part of the psychology of communicating is learning how to communicate with your prospect and that should be established in the first part of your opening interview.
 This will set the tone going forward.
 It is a very important aspect of selling insurance.